Joennuh/Dice-Tower/README.md

 Any button could do but for the PCB I have chosen for a sidewards 6 x 6 mm tactile button.
 Any depth of the button could do but I use the default one of 5 mm.

 ### Trigger
-The trigger provides a signal to the D3 pin of the Wemos D1 mini when a dice rolling through the tube of the Dice Tower has been detected.
-The trigger can be a anything that shorts the D3 pin of the Wemos D1 mini to ground.
+The trigger provides a signal to the D3 pin of the Wemos D1 mini or GPIO 17 pin of the MH-ET LIVE MiniKit ESP32 when a dice rolling through the tube of the Dice Tower has been detected.
+The trigger can be a anything that shorts the D3 pin of the Wemos D1 mini or GPIO 17 pin of the MH-ET LIVE MiniKit ESP32 to ground.
 This could be for example 2 pieces of aluminium hitting each other when a dice rolls on it.
 Me and my friend choose to use a SW-18010P vibration sensor to sens the vibration fot the dice through the tube.
 It's best to attach the vibration sensor on the outside of the tube somehwere on the almost the end of the tube.
 It is also best to leave some space around the end of the tube so that the tube can vibrate enough to let the vibration sensor detect vibrations.

 ### Header pins
 There are several ways to connect all leds to the mainboard but on the PCB I designed have been decided in a way that you can choose to use pin headers (female or male).
 In that case you need a double row header.
 I would advise an easily breakable female double row header.